mapbender/mapbender-documentation/en/functions/basic/map.rst

      :scale: 80

 The first value lists the internal SourceID and SourceLayerId (31-591).
-The seconds value lists the InstanceID and InstanceLayerId, that we want to use now (73-836).
+The seconds value lists the InstanceID and InstanceLayerId that we want to use now (73-836).

 Use this values for the "visibleLayers" parameter in your URL, and seperate them by a slash.